-The good news is that these gaps can be easily closed by using caulk or even spray-foam insulation.
+The good news is that these gaps can be easily closed by using caulk or even spray foam insulation.
 This reduces air and water leaks while also better securing the bay window in place which means that you’re at a much lower risk of impacting your home’s temperature or energy usage.

 Exposure to the elements will impact the look of a bay window.
-If you’ve noticed that paint has started to chip or fade on the external window frame, it’s a good time to apply a new coat.
-Repainting the bay window not only makes it look nicer, it also adds a new layer of protection from the sun, rain, and wind.
+If you’ve noticed that the paint has started to chip or fade on the external window frame, it’s a good time to apply a new coat.
+Repainting the bay window not only makes it look nicer, but also adds a new layer of protection from the sun, rain, and wind.

 At the same time, you may also want to repaint the bay window awning.
 This area also gets high exposure to the natural elements, which means the color is likely to be pretty faded.
-When painting, be sure to use high-quality outdoor paint so that your hard work and effort actually lasts.
+When painting, be sure to use high-quality outdoor paint so that your hard work and effort actually last.

 When a bay window or the frame is dirty, it can impact the look of the entire room.
-Be sure to wipe down your windows at least every three months to get rid of any build up.
+Be sure to wipe down your windows at least every three months to get rid of any build-up.
 When cleaning, keep an eye out for any issues such as cracks around the seams, film degradation, and glazing issues.